Companies Offering Nitrile Medical Gloves

 ProcurementIQ provides a list of vendors offering nitrile medical gloves

-NY-based company Henry Schein Inc. provides a variety of different personal protective equipment such as face masks, gloves and gowns.
-Fortunately, they are well-prepared for the issues posed by a surge in demand for medical gloves because they are a co-founder of the Pandemic Supply Chain Network.
-According to the company, they are less likely to experience significant pressure on the supply chain for medical gloves when compared to other products such as face masks.
-They are currently prioritizing purchases from healthcare professionals and government agencies, and a majority of glove orders from this supplier are subject to quantity restrictions.
+NY-based Henry Schein Inc. is a distributor of a variety of personal protective equipment, such as face masks, gloves and gowns.
+Fortunately, the company is well-prepared for a surge in demand for medical gloves because they are a co-founder of the Pandemic Supply Chain Network.
+According to the company, it is less likely to experience significant pressure on the supply chain for medical gloves when compared to other products, such as face masks.
+Henry Schein is currently prioritizing purchases from healthcare professionals and government agencies, and a majority of glove orders from this supplier are subject to quantity restrictions.
 The company’s quantity restrictions on their gloves are 20 boxes per 7 calendar days.
 The majority of their gloves are currently unavailable, however, and they are unable to provide precise delivery times due to delays with UPS.
 Most of their gloves are made in China.

 TX-based manufacturer Kimberly-Clark Corporation (Kimberly-Clark) is a major provider of medical gloves, facial tissues, hand sanitizer and other personal protective equipment.
-They have been adjusting their manufacturing processes to meet demand for the highest need products in the market.
-Normally, buyers are pushed to purchase products through distributors, but buyers are able to work directly with the manufacturer given the current level of need due to COVID-19.
+Normally, buyers are pushed to purchase products through distributors, but buyers are able to work directly with the manufacturer due to COVID-19.
 While the company has manufacturing facilities in the United States, the company cites Malaysia as the country of origin for their gloves.
 However, due to the significant spike in demand for PPE, the company is unable to service new orders at this time, prioritizing the needs of their existing customers.

-MA-based company Thermo Fisher Scientific acts as both a distributor and manufacturer of nitrile medical gloves.
-They are currently prioritizing purchases from the healthcare sector and government buyers involved in combatting the spread of COVID19.
-They are also looking to source materials and gloves from a wide net of suppliers in an effort to keep their inventories high.
-However, because they frequently source products from overseas, they are having increased difficulty in procuring safety products.
+MA-based Thermo Fisher Scientific acts as both a distributor and manufacturer of nitrile medical gloves.
+The company is currently prioritizing purchases from the healthcare sector and government buyers involved in combatting the spread of COVID-19.
+Thermo Fisher is also looking to source materials and gloves from a wide net of suppliers in an effort to keep their inventories high.
+However, because the company frequently sources products from overseas, it is having increased difficulty in procuring safety products.
 As a distributor, the opportunity to purchase gloves from Thermo Fisher Scientific will also depend on other suppliers’ ability to manufacture gloves at a pace that will keep up with market demand.

 If you're looking for additional information on procurement research, vendor research or other coronavirus-related information, please contact us at 1-888-878-9429.